-The following sets forth certain information concerning each of the nominees:
+Certain information concerning each of the nominees is set forth below:

-James L. Clayton has served for more than the past five years as Chief Executive Officer of Clayton Homes, Inc. Clayton Homes, Inc. produces, sells and finances manufactured homes.
+James L. Clayton serves as Chief Executive Officer of Clayton Homes, Inc. Clayton Homes, Inc. produces, sells and finances manufactured homes.
 Mr. Clayton served as President of Clayton Homes, Inc. from 1956 through 1993.
-Mr. Clayton has served as Chairman of BankFirst (formerly First Heritage Bank) since 1992, is a director of ROC Communities, Inc., a manufactured homes company, and Goody's Family Clothing, Inc.
+Mr. Clayton also serves as Chairman of BankFirst (formerly First Heritage Bank) and has held such position since 1992.
+In addition, Mr. Clayton is a director of ROC Communities, Inc., a manufactured housing company, and Goody's Family Clothing, Inc., a retail clothing store chain.